awsdocs/elb-network-load-balancers-user-guide/doc_source/load-balancer-target-groups.md

 ## Target group attributes<a name="target-group-attributes"></a>

-The following are the target group attributes:
+The following target group attributes are supported\.
+You can modify these attributes only if the target group type is `instance` or `ip`\.
+If the target group type is `alb`, these attributes always use their default values\.

 `deregistration_delay.timeout_seconds`
 The amount of time for Elastic Load Balancing to wait before changing the state of a deregistering target from `draining` to `unused`\.
 The range is 0\-3600 seconds\.
 The default value is 300 seconds\.